kheller18/data-structures-algorithms/questions/AWS.md

      + To make limit administration easier for customers, Amazon EC2 now offers the option to switch from the current 'instance count-based limitations' to the new 'vCPU Based restrictions.'
 As a result, when launching a combination of instance types based on demand, utilization is measured in terms of the number of vCPUs.

 128. Define Snapshots in Amazon Lightsail?
-     + The point-in-time backups of EC2 instances, block storage drives, and databases are known as snapshots.
+     + `Snapshots`: The point-in-time backups of EC2 instances, block storage drives, and databases.
 They can be produced manually or automatically at any moment.
 Your resources can always be restored using snapshots, even after they have been created.
 These resources will also perform the same tasks as the original ones from which the snapshots were made.

 129. On an EC2 instance, an application of yours is active.
 Once the CPU usage on your instance hits 80%, you must reduce the load on it.
 What strategy do you use to complete the task?
      + It can be accomplished by setting up an autoscaling group to deploy additional instances, when an EC2 instance's CPU use surpasses 80% and by allocating traffic across instances via the creation of an application load balancer and the designation of EC2 instances as target instances.